(Intravenous Immunoglobulin [IVIg; IgG])

 You may begin to see an improvement in your original symptoms as soon as 24-48 hours following the procedure.
 For some, it may be 3-4 weeks before an improvement is seen.

 Immunoglobulin therapy is usually done in cycles.
 For an infection or other immune system deficiency, therapy is usually recommended every 3-4 weeks.
-If you have a neurological or autoimmune disease, therapy is administered for five days a month for 3-6 months.
-Following the initial therapy, maintenance therapy is administered every 3-4 weeks.
+If you have a neurological or autoimmune disease, therapy is given for 5 days a month for 3-6 months.
+Following the initial therapy, maintenance therapy is given every 3-4 weeks.

 Call Your Doctor TOP

 As with the introduction of any foreign substance or chemical to the body, the possibility of allergic reaction exists.
-If you experience any of the following symptoms of anaphylactic shock (severe allergic reaction), you should call the doctor immediately:
+If you experience any of the following symptoms of anaphylactic shock (severe allergic reaction), you should call the doctor right away:

 Canadian AIDS Society